bcgov/ckan-ui/pages/dps_bcdc_content.md

     |Government| Only government credentials can access the dataset.
     |Named Users| Only specific named users can access the dataset.

-**Who can download this data?** desribes the security level for access to download BC Geographic Warehouse (BCGW) resources associated with the metadata record
+**Who can download this data?**: desribes the security level for access to download BC Geographic Warehouse (BCGW) resources associated with the metadata record
 + The order reflects the most accessible to the most secure

     |Access Type| Description